chipsalliance/firrtl-spec/spec.md

 means if a constant is being assigned to in a `when`{.firrtl} block, the `when`{.firrtl}'s condition must be a constant.

-Output ports of external modules and input ports to the top-level module may be constant.
+Output ports of external modules and input ports to a public module may be constant.
 In such case, the value of the port is not known, but that it is non-mutating at runtime is known.